mascrypt0/oroswap/README.md

 ## 🤝 Contributing
 Pull requests and suggestions are welcome!
-If you'd like to improve the proxy rotation, support additional token pairs, or add auto-staking – feel free to fork and contribute!
+If you'd like to improve the proxy rotation, support additional token pairs, or add new feature – feel free to fork and contribute!